Early Frost: Production

 In 1974 David Hannay was working at Greater Union when he read a script by Terry O'Connor.
-Hannay was impressed and tried to raise funds for the film, and eventually succeeded through the company Filmco.
+Hannay was impressed and tried to raise funds for the film, and eventually succeeded through the company Filmco, run by Peter Fox and John Fitzgerald.

 Hannay tried to get Brian Trenchard-Smith to direct but he was busy and eventually hired New Zealand director Brian McDuffie.

-The movie was originally known as Something Wicked This Way Comes but in order to avoid confusion with a Disney film of the same name the movie was retitled.
+The movie was originally known as Something Wicked This Way Comes or Something Wicked but in order to avoid confusion with a Disney film of the same name the movie was retitled.

 Filming took place June to August 1981.
 McDuffie and Hannay clashed during the shoot and McDuffie was sacked on the day of the wrap party.
-McDuffie took his name off the film and no director is credited.
+McDuffie took his name off the film and no director is credited although Hannay and Geoffrey Brown are credited as "post production directors".
 The resulting movie has been called a representation of the worst kind of tax shelter film from the 1980s.

+David Hannay later recalled in 2005:

+The reason The late Guy Doleman was cast was because twenty years earlier he had been my mentor when I was a young actor.
+I didn't do him any favours unfortunately...
+The original director was removed, and Geoff Brown (co-producer) and I did what we could to fix the picture.
+It is to this day the only Australian film to have no director's credit.

 Release

 The film was never released theatrically.

+The movie was released on video in England in 1983.

+The film was one of four movies made by Filmco that were part of a legal action in 1985.
+A judge ordered eight Sydney stockbrokers to repay at least $615,000 to which they borrowed in 1981 to finance four films by Filmco: Early Frost (budget $1 million), The Dark Room ($1.1 million), For the Term of His Natural Life ($4 million) and A Dangerous Summer ($2.9 million).
+The films were not box office successes and the stock brokers refused to repay the loans when they matured in November 1983.